playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 This is a great question!
 A great example of this occurs in the browser with the `window` and `document` APIs.

-Say we wanted to store a global counter that we use in multiple parts of the app, we might store this in `window`.
+Say we wanted to store a global counter that we use in multiple parts of the app; we might store this in `window`.

 ```javascript
 window.shoppingCartItems = 0;